EV Chargers

 The Zappi is the most purpose-built EV charger for solar panel owners.
 It operates in three modes: Fast (charges at full 7kW regardless of solar), Eco (tops up with grid power when solar surplus is available), and Eco+ (charges only using surplus solar — the car waits until there is enough excess generation, then charges).
 Eco+ mode can reduce charging costs to essentially zero on a sunny day.

 The Zappi connects to your solar inverter via a clamp sensor on the incoming supply, monitoring generation and consumption in real time.
 Installation by a qualified electrician takes around 3-4 hours.
-The unit costs approximately £700-900, with installation adding £200-400 depending on the property.
 It works with all EV makes and models via a standard Type 2 socket.

 One important note: if you also have a home battery, the Zappi needs to be configured correctly to prioritise battery charging before diverting surplus to the car, or you can end up depleting your battery to charge the EV.
 This is a common setup issue we cover in depth elsewhere.